MHG29615 - Twinning pen - Strath

 Full Description

-On gently sloping S. facing hillside, on edge of cleared ground, are the remains of a stone-built cell structure.
-The cell, probably a twinning pen, measures 2m diam. over walls 0.5m thick and has no visible entrance.
-The walls survive to 0.3m high. running from the N. of the structure to the Suisnish track above, is a very degraded stone-built boundary wall, 0.5m wide and consisting of a single row of boulders.
-Two clearance cairns lie 40m N.E. of the twinning pen and measure 2m diam.
-And survive to 0.5m high.
+On gently sloping south facing hillside, on edge of cleared ground, are the remains of a stone-built cell structure.
+The cell, probably a twinning pen, measures 2m diameter over walls 0.5m thick and has no visible entrance.
+The walls survive to 0.3m high.
+Running from the north of the structure to the Suisnish track above, is a very degraded stone-built boundary wall, 0.5m wide and consisting of a single row of boulders.
+Two clearance cairns lie 40m northeast of the twinning pen and measure 2m diameter and survive to 0.5m high. <1>

 Map